tri-cods/html-css/theory-to-practice.md

 ### Build a Course Website

 This project is designed to help you practice the HTML/CSS fundamentals covered in this workshop.
-The goal of this project will be to create a locally-hosted course website using HTML and CSS that contains the following information:
+The goal of this project will be to create a locally-hosted course website using HTML and CSS that contains the following:

 - Course Description
 - Readings